psu-psychology/r-bootcamp/talks/r-eproducible-science.md

     -   Analysis
 -   "Hit by a truck" scenario

 But today I want us to think more parochially about our own workflows.
 How can using R make our own data collection, cleaning, visualization, and analysis workflows more reproducible.
+Ask yourself this: Can you pick up where you left off on a project you were working on yesterday?
+Last week?
+Last month?
+Six months ago?
 Put it this way: If you were hit by a truck tomorrow, could your adviser and collaborators pick up where you left off?

 Reproducible workflows
 ----------------------